jonathanlazaro1/react-bootstrap-ribbon/README.md

 # React Bootstrap 4 Ribbon

-A responsive Microsoft's ribbon-like menu for React using Bootstrap 4, forked from and inspired by LGK's [excellent work](https://github.com/lgkonline/react-bootstrap-ribbon) doing the same thing in Bootstrap 3.
+A responsive Microsoft's ribbon-like menu for React using Bootstrap 4, forked from and inspired by LGK's [excellent work](https://github.com/lgkonline/react-bootstrap-ribbon) doing the same thing on Bootstrap 3.
 See a **demo**.

 ## Installation